R. Kelly Had To Be Physically Restrained During Explosive Interview With Gayle King

 Many of R. Kelly’s alleged new victims said they have decided to come forward now as they thought law enforcement was more likely to believe them in the current environment, especially following the #MeToo movement’s growth in popularity.

-Prosecutors now stated that the alleged victims included a teenage girl he met during his highly-publicized 2008 trial on child pornography charges (of which he was acquitted), another 16-year-old that he met at her own birthday party, as well as his hairdresser, who at the time of the alleged crime was 24.
+Recently, prosecutors stated that the alleged victims included a teenage girl he met during his highly-publicized 2008 trial on child pornography charges (of which he was acquitted), another 16-year-old that he met at her own birthday party, as well as his hairdresser, who, at the time of the alleged crime, was 24.
 According to prosecutors, there is a fourth charge based on a videotape that reportedly shows the singer engaging in sexual acts with a 14-year-old.

 When King asked him if he had ever been with a girl against her will, he replied: “I don’t need to.
 Why would I?”

-“How stupid would it be for R. Kelly, with all I’ve been through in my way, way past, to hold somebody, let alone 4, 5, 6, 50, you said – how stupid would I be to do that?”
+“How stupid would it be for R. Kelly, with all I’ve been through in my way, way past, to hold somebody, let alone four, five, six, 50, you said – how stupid would I be to do that?”

 “Forget the blogs, forget how you feel about me.
 Hate me if you want to, love me if you want.
 But just use your common sense,” he added.